neotypes/neotypes/microsite/src/main/mdoc/driver_transaction.md

 ## Transaction management

-Each `Transaction` has to be started, used and finally, either committed or rolled back.
+Each `Transaction` has to be started, used, and finally either committed or rolled back.

 **neotypes** provides 3 ways of interacting with `Transaction`s, designed for different use cases.